KopiasCsaba/ccp_audio_system_manual/for_technicians/README.md

 <img alt="" src="assets/manual.jpg"  align="right" style="float:right" height="200">

-These are printed out and organized into a folder, that you can find next to the console.
+These are printed out and organized into a folder that you can find next to the console.

  * Setting up the system: [WEB](setup.md), [PDF](setup.pdf)